tm-a-t/folds/bots/readme.md

-`bots/` directory contains real bots that I built with Folds to serve as a reference.
+I put some real Folds projects in this directory so they can serve as a reference.